 There are a bevvy of social media monitoring tools to choose from, but I recommend Brand24.

-Sign up for free here and take it for a spin.
-See for yourself what social media marketing can do for your business with real data.
+Sign up for free and take it for a spin.
+See for yourself what social media marketing based on real data can do for your business.